 Meanwhile, the bodies of Evil George's centuries-dead wife and kid are found in a chest in the attic of the manor, and David decides to gaslight Kate and try to convince her that there's nothing wrong.

 It's mostly fairly boring psychological horror, but with a decent side of overt supernatural stuff going on - the house has an infestation of psychic pigeons which at one point engineer a handyman's hanging, a kid's playset becomes animated (because Poltergeist, I guess), and cheap even for their time computer graphics come out of a screen in a gloriously crappy attempt to try and foreshadow stuff.
-None of these make the least bit of sense, but it's all good cheesy fun - the problem is that there's way too little of it until the movie goes properly off the rails for a very House finale complete with stumbling across different realities, and it finally lets loose with some gooey puppets and elaborate makeup effects.
+These bizarre occurrences mostly don't make sense, but it's all good cheesy fun - the problem is that they're used far too sparingly until the movie goes properly off the rails for a very House finale complete with stumbling across different realities, and it finally lets loose with some gooey puppets and elaborate makeup effects.

 Compared to other low-budget bits of weirdness made outside of the system, this is actually not too bad - it looks professional (if a bit TV movie), it's obviously got a decent budget, and they do try to make it varied and interesting.
-There's a lot of 'what the hell were they thinking' moments but they aren't really that much worse than on other movies that are remembered much more fondly.
+There's a lot of 'what the hell were they thinking' moments but they aren't really that much worse than on other movies that are remembered much more fondly (not that they count against these type of movies).
 And if 80's nostalgia is your thing then you're in luck, as the movie is heavily dated by many, many of its choices.

-Unfortunately, Scared stiff isn't very memorable in any way other than some truly terrible acting from all the male principals, including the kid - it's the fun kind of bad, and David Ramsey's silent-movie-style scenery chewing is wildly entertaining.
+Unfortunately, the most memorable thing about Scared stiff is the truly terrible acting from all the male principals, including the kid - it's the fun kind of bad, and David Ramsey's silent-movie-style scenery chewing is wildly entertaining.

 In the end there's a reason these things get buried.
-They'll get rediscovered and maybe get a bit overrated every now and then by people hungry for the stuff, but as far as forgotten 80's horror movies go this one kind of deserves its obscurity.
+They'll get rediscovered and maybe get a bit overrated every now and then by people hungry for the stuff, but as far as forgotten 80's horror movies go...
+I'm sad to say this one kind of deserves its obscurity.
+But I had fun with it.

 No comments: